melmanm/melmanm.github.io/_posts/2023-01-30-article3-openid-connect-session-management.md

 ***SSO scope*** – all RP’s which utilize the same user session.

 ## Determining session status
 Knowledge of session status is critical for RPs.
-Applications which usually provide different functionalities depending if running in the context of logged-in user or not.
-Below solutions are a way for RP to determine current session status.
+Applications usually provide different functionalities depending if running in the context of logged-in user or not.
+Below solutions enables RP to determine current session status.

 ### Polling Based Solutions
-Polling is a way to determine a status of an asset, by actively, cyclically, checking its value.
-In the context of OpenId Connect and session management polling solutions are based on cyclic requests to IdP to gather latest user session status.
+Polling, in general, is a way to determine a status of an asset, by actively, cyclically, checking its value.
+In the context of OpenId Connect and session management, polling solutions are based on cyclic requests to IdP to gather latest user session status.

 ### check_session_iframe endpoint
 *check_session_iframe* endpoint is described in [OpenId Connect Session-related specs](https://openid.net/specs/openid-connect-session-1_0.html).
 It requires RP to load IdP code, which validates current session state.